Khadibia/Strmlt/README.md

 ## ✍️ Author

-Anthony – built and tested entirely in Jupyter Notebook.
+Anthony Enujeko – built and tested entirely in Jupyter Notebook.

 ---

-Let me know if you'd like to add installation instructions for conda or a link to your dataset.